 Christien Rijnsdorp, The Lift, 2007

-They seem to be coming from under the ground.
-Short and thick and as insignificant as they are vulnerable.
-This is how the sculptures of Christien Rijnsdorp (1951) look.
-Sometimes [...]
+They seem to come from underground.
+Short and thick and as insubstantial as they are fragile.
+That's how Christien Rijnsdorp's sculptures look.
+Sometimes they have [...]

 Atelier van Lieshout, Common head, 2010